Surrogate light curve models for kilonovae with comprehensive wind ejecta outflows and parameter estimation for AT2017gfo: Method

 Inferences made about ejecta properties of the event AT2017gfo, derived from the kilonova LCs \cite{Ristic22}, are not consistent with contemporaneous forward-model predictions for ejecta masses from GW inferences of the masses deduced for GW170817.
 Our kilonova analysis suggests that much larger wind velocities (and masses) will be required, inconsistent with the modeling assumptions usually adopted for polar winds.

 Recently, Nedora \textit{et al}. \cite{Nedora2019Spiral, 2021ApJ...906...98N} have proposed an alternative mechanism to generate disk outflows: a spiral-wave-driven wind which generally distributes over a large solid angle.
 For the purposes of our phenomenological kilonova inference, which focuses on the nature of outflows rather than their origin, such an outflow will have a different morphology than the polar ``peanut" wind and ``torus" dynamical morphology assumed for outflows.
-Further, Breschi \textit{et al}. \cite{Breschi2021AT2017gfo} have performed inference using simplified LCs extracted from systematically explored one-, two- and three-component models with several isotropic and anisotropic morphologies.
+Further, \citet{Breschi2021AT2017gfo} have performed inference using simplified LCs extracted from systematically explored one-, two- and three-component models with several isotropic and anisotropic morphologies.
 They find a strong preference for anisotropic models with the inclusion of multiple components leading to largest evidence.
 However, their isotropic model (ISO-DV) makes even the dynamical components isotropic, whereas in this paper we choose an anisotrpic dynamical ejecta shape (torus).
+Additionally, \citet{2020ApJ...889..171K} obtain a strong similarity in the LCs for AT2017gfo and for a two-component model with a postmerger wind ejecta that is spherically symmetric.

 The effect of morphologies of the ejecta was also studied extensively in the past \cite{2021ApJ...910..116K}, where morphologies were shown to have a greater impact on the LCs than the ejecta masses and velocities.
 The effect manifests heavily in the form of altering the peak luminosity and peak times.
 We therefore assemble an expanded archive of actively-learned kilonova models, with more options for the wind-driven outflow morphology, to assess whether we can better reconcile our kilonova inference with forward models for the ejecta.
 To maximize the impact of altering wind morphology in our study, we adopt spherical and peanut shaped wind model.
 Other detailed simulations and the studies above all naturally produce a morphology much more similar to our preferred (torus) morphology.